-In order to maximize the processing efficiency, the milling cutter should have 2/3 of the diameter in contact with the workpiece, that is, the milling cutter diameter is equal to 1.5 times of the milled width.
+(3) When the machining plane is small and the workpieces are scattered, a smaller diameter end milling cutter should be selected for milling.
+To maximize efficiency, the milling cutter should have 2/3 of its diameter in contact with the workpiece, meaning that the diameter of the milling cutter is equal to 1.5 times the milled width.

-If it is uncertain whether the machine tool has enough power to maintain the cutting of the milling cutter at such a ratio, the axial cutting thickness can be completed twice or more, so as to maintain the ratio of the milling cutter diameter to the cutting width as much as possible.
+If there’s uncertainty about the machine tool’s ability to maintain this cutting ratio, the axial cutting thickness can be completed in multiple passes to maintain the ratio of milling cutter diameter to cutting width as much as possible.

 2. Selection of tooth number of milling cutter